-The current broadband services offered in the city has poor quality and the speeds and quality depends on the area where the customer lives.
+The current broadband services offered in the city have poor quality and the speeds and quality depend on the area where the customer lives.
 The speed is directly related to how much monthly payment one makes, thus keeping the lower income residents away from the neighborhoods of broadband services.
-Broadband should be affordable by at least anyone living in the neighborhood where fiber optic services are available.
-The affordability of broadband services are the key to the full-fledged economic growth of the region.
+Broadband should be affordable for at least anyone living in a neighborhood where fiber optic services are available.
+The affordability of broadband services is the key to the full-fledged economic growth of the region.

-Leadership Gulf Coast is a part of Mississippi Gulf Coast Chamber of Commerce, Inc. whose mission is to connect, inform, advocate and develop, which is a membership organization.
-Mississippi Gulf Coast Chamber of Commerce comprise of businesses throughout the Gulf South, and strive to improve the business climate through fostering leadership, advocate for business, and providing information to the community.
+Leadership Gulf Coast is a part of the Mississippi Gulf Coast Chamber of Commerce, Inc. whose mission is to connect, inform, advocate, and develop, which is a membership organization.
+Mississippi Gulf Coast Chamber of Commerce comprises businesses throughout the Gulf South and strives to improve the business climate through fostering leadership, advocate for business, and providing information to the community.

-City of Biloxi is a city in Harrison County, Mississippi.
-Recent census reveals a population of more than 44,000 people living the city of Biloxi.
-Along the adjoining city of Gulfport, Biloxi is a county seat of Harrison County.
+The city of Biloxi is a city in Harrison County, Mississippi.
+A recent census reveals a population of more than 44,000 people living in the city of Biloxi.
+Along with the adjoining city of Gulfport, Biloxi is a county seat of Harrison County.
 The city is part of the Gulfport-Biloxi metropolitan area and the Gulfport-Biloxi-Pascagoula, Mississippi Combined Statistical Area.
-Pre-Katrina, the deadly hurricane in the history of United States, Biloxi was the third largest city in Mississippi behind Jackson and Gulfport; with its population losses following that storm, it was passed by Hattiesburg and Southaven, so Biloxi is now ranked fifth in the state.
+Pre-Katrina, the deadly hurricane in the history of the United States, Biloxi was the third largest city in Mississippi behind Jackson and Gulfport; with its population losses following that storm, it was passed by Hattiesburg and Southaven, so Biloxi is now ranked fifth in the state.